kokizzu/fiber1/README.md

 6. DockerTest
 7. AutoGold

-without clean architecture, but the business logic is pure from serialization. the model itself depends on real persistence and tested using dockertest, so it should always works.
+This aproach doesn't do clean architecture, but the business logic is pure/should not contain transport/serialization. the model itself depends on real persistence and tested using dockertest, so it should always works and testable even without function injection or dependency injection.
+The cons of this aproach is the test is slower because it have to spawn a docker.

 # Dependencies